cosmos/cosmos-sdk/docs/learn/intro/00-overview.md

 What's more, the Cosmos SDK is a capabilities-based system that allows developers to better reason about the security of interactions between modules.
 For a deeper look at capabilities, jump to [Object-Capability Model](../advanced/10-ocap.md).

 How you can look at this is if we imagine that the SDK is like a lego kit.
-You can choose to build the basic house from the instructions or you can choose to modify your house and add more floors, more doors, more windows, more furniture, more plants, more people, more animals, more money, more everything.
+You can choose to build the basic house from the instructions or you can choose to modify your house and add more floors, more doors, more windows.
 The choice is yours.

 ## What are Application-Specific Blockchains